markpj1/intro-to-react/README.md

-# A Complete Intro to React
+# A Complete Intro to React v-2

-Welcome to a complete intro to React!
-The site actual workshop material for this repo can be found [here][gh-page].
-On the master branch you will find the completed project.
-On the start branch you will find the barebones boilerplater of the project designed to help you get started.

-## Contributing

-Please contribute, file issues, and make PRs.
-More than anything I'm sure there are typos abounding.
+Thank you @btholt and @FrontEndMasters this is the first commit of the most basic react component using just React. js/Client.js comments are for learning puprposes and to deepin my understanding and ability to grok React

 ## License